As a new parent you are faced with many decisions about what is best for you and your baby, how to feed your baby is one of these decisions.

 Health Canada, Canadian Paediatric Society, Dietitians of Canada and the Breastfeeding Committee for Canada recommend:

-This recommendation is based on research that shows breast milk provides many health benefits for the mother and baby in addition to containing valuable nutrition for a baby’s growth and development
+This recommendation is based on research that shows human milk provides many health benefits in addition to containing valuable nutrition for a baby’s growth and development.

-For babies who are not breastfed commercial iron fortified infant formula is recommended.
+For babies who are not fed human milk, commercial iron fortified infant formula is recommended.

 Discuss your thoughts about feeding your baby with your partner during pregnancy.
 Ask your healthcare professional for more information and about the supports that are available to you.